mateuszbroja/technicalsummaries.com/content/docs/books/designing data-intensive applications/ddia_02.md

 - Updating the document often requires rewriting the entire document.
 - It is advisable to keep documents small and avoid writes that increase document size to maintain performance.

-Locality is utilized in other databases:
+The locality is utilized in other databases:
-- Google's Spanner: Allows table rows to be interleaved or nested within a parent table for managing locality.
+- `Google's Spanner`: Allows table rows to be interleaved or nested within a parent table for managing locality.
-- Bigtable (used by Cassandra and HBase): Implements the column-family concept to manage locality.
+- `BigTable`, `Cassandra` and `HBase`: Implements the column-family concept to manage locality.

 ---
 ### Future